Top Exhibits at Maine Maritime Museum for Kids

 Prior to even heading into the Museum’s primary building, there is a wonderful exhibit on the sidewalk that shows how vast and far the Kennebec River travels through the state of Maine.
 My daughter and I had a great conversation about fresh water and she enjoyed following the river from Moosehead Lake to the Sea and back to the Lake!

-Once inside, there are several exhibits that we found to be very child friendly.
+Once inside, there are several exhibits that we found to be very child-friendly.
 They include:

-- Into the Lantern; A Lighthouse Experience.
-This exhibit is able to recreate Portland Headlight using a makeshift lighthouse and visual technology.
+Into the Lantern; A Lighthouse Experience: This exhibit is able to recreate Portland Headlight using a makeshift lighthouse and visual technology.
 My daughter was fascinated by how real the exhibit felt.

-- The Tugboat exhibit: This exhibit is where children can pretend they are the captain of the boat.
+The Tugboat exhibit: This exhibit is where children can pretend they are the captain of the boat.
 This exhibit gives off a more quiet pretend play v. children’s museum vibe.

 There are PLENTY of maritime heritage and culture items to look at and read about in the main building of the Museum.
-However, we didn’t check everything out because even 5 year olds have their limit on listening and looking at artifacts!
+However, we didn’t check everything out because… even 7 year olds have their limit on listening and looking at artifacts!
 If you love looking at artifacts and reading about the history, in order to take in all that the museum has to offer, I would suggest bringing an extra adult for easier tag teaming; or come back solo as your admission ticket is good for another visit back (as long it’s within 7 days of initial purchase)!

-Once outside, there are an additional 14 structures to visit!
+In the summer, once outside, there are an additional 14 structures to visit!
 Be sure to grab a campus map so you can make sure you don’t miss any sites on the property!

 Sample Itinerary: